|

 and future.

-Theodore C. Blegen, noted University of Minnesota historian, was appointed
+Theodore C. Blegen, noted University of Minnesota historian, was

-Kenneth O. Bjork (1960-1980), Odd S. Lovoll (1980-2000) and Todd W. Nichol
+Later editors — Kenneth O. Bjork (1960-1980), Odd S. Lovoll

-opened up new areas of research and expanded the range of critically acclaimed
+Blegen tradition as they have opened up new areas of research and

 Ole E. Rolvaag, the author of Giants in the Earth, became the